tailhook/vagga/docs/container_params.rst

 .. opt:: setup

     List of steps that is executed to build container.
-See :ref:`build_commands` for more info.
+See :ref:`build_commands` and :ref:`build_steps` for more info.

 .. opt:: environ-file